 - There are no Thousand Trails campgrounds in UT, ID, MT, CO, NM, SD, ND, NE, WY, KS, OK, LA, AR, MO, IA, MN so there are some real gaps around the country

-Almost 5 years and 700 nights later, we calculate that our Thousand Trails camping membership has easily saved over $10,000 in nightly camping fees.
+Over 8 years and 850 nights later, we calculate that our Thousand Trails camping membership has easily saved well over $10,000 in nightly camping fees.
 It’s a no-brainer for anyone considering camping more than two weeks a year, RVers who do extended or full-time travel.
 And especially if you’re on a budget and want to contain your camping costs.